-NAHB analysis of the most recent Quarterly Sales by Price and Financing published by the U.S. Census Bureau reveals that conventional loans accounted for 74.2% of new home sales in the first quarter of 2018, a 0.4-percentage-point increase over Q1 2018 and the highest share in a decade.
+NAHB analysis of the most recent Quarterly Sales by Price and Financing published by the U.S. Census Bureau reveals that conventional loans accounted for 74.2% of new home sales in the second quarter of 2018, a 0.4-percentage-point increase over Q1 2018 and the highest share in a decade.
 Conventional loans financed over three-quarters of new home sales in the second quarter of 2008 before steadily falling and bottoming out at 57.3% in the third quarter of 2010.
 The share has steadily risen since then and has been above 71% each quarter over the last two years.

 FHA loans financed 11.0% of new home sales during the second quarter of 2018, down from 11.9% in the prior quarter and from 13.5% in Q3 2017.
 Since its most recent peak in Q1 2016, the share of sales financed with FHA-backed mortgages has fallen 6.2 percentage points.
 Cash purchases accounted for 13,000 new home purchases, 5.2% of total new home sales.
 The aggregate 1.6% decline in the share of sales financed by FHA loans and cash was mostly due to the rise in conventional mortgage market share.